ReadAlongs/Studio/prepare.md

 * Spinning up a server

 ## Installing
 To install the latest version published to PyPI, you can run a standard pip installation: `pip install readalongs`.
-Be warned, however, that this project is currectly very active so the published versino is out-of-date.
-It's probably best to install the current development version.
+Be warned, however, that this project is currectly very active so the published version is out-of-date.
+It's probably best to install the current development version instead.

 To install the current development version, clone the repo and pip install it locally: